 If you are a chef testing new recipes at home, a burn injury might be covered.
-But if you are making soup for lunch and burn yourself it most likely will not.
-Slip and fall injuries can also be difficult to tie to the course of your employment.
+But if you are making soup for lunch and burn yourself it most likely will not qualify you for workers’ compensation.
+Slip and fall injuries can also be very difficult to tie to the course of your employment.

 Remember, your medical records will be required evidence in any worker’s comp case.
-So if your ER report is time stamped by the hospital at 9pm on a Saturday, it will be even harder to claim the injury was work related.
+So, for example, if your ER report is time stamped by the hospital at 9pm or on the weekend, it would be very hard for a 9 to 5 remote worker to claim the injury was work related.

 Some common questions that help determine whether an injury is work-related include: